-Why Sage Smudging is Awesome
+Why Sage Smudging?

-Sage smudging can also help you:
+Sage cleansing your home can also help you:

 - Relax.
 Seriously, post smudge naps are almost as good as post turkey-day ones.

 - Connect with your Higher Self.
-Which is why I love smudging right before or during meditation.

 - Purify your air.
 Sage is, first and foremost, a natural purifier.
 The air feels so crisp and clean when you’re done smudging!